 Pediatric Lyme Disease: Why Children Are Misdiagnosed

 Pediatric Lyme disease rarely looks like the textbook descriptions clinicians learn in medical school.
-While adults typically present with fatigue and joint pain, children often develop sudden behavioral changes, academic struggles, and psychiatric symptoms that get attributed to everything except infection.
+While adults often present with fatigue and joint pain, children may develop sudden behavioral changes, academic struggles, and psychiatric symptoms that are attributed to other causes.

-This diagnostic blind spot means many children spend months—or years—being treated for ADHD, anxiety, or “growing pains” when the actual cause is tick-borne illness.
+This diagnostic blind spot means many children spend months—or even years—being treated for ADHD, anxiety, or “growing pains” when the underlying problem may be tick-borne illness.

 When Academic Success Disappears Overnight